milanbargiel/abweichungenausderzeit/README.md

 ├── pages/
 └── templates/
 ```
 Inside of the `/pages` folder all pages are to be found.
-Common contents are placed within `/templates` folder to be imported from a page template.
-Therefore common page contents (such as page layout or menu) can be defined once and reused on different pages.
+Content that is shared between different pages is placed within `/templates` folder to be imported from a page.
+Therefore common page contents (such as the page layout or a menu) can be defined once and reused on different pages.

 Remember to run the `gulp` command when modifying content.